GabrielRJn/GabrielRJn/README.md

 Hi my name is Gabriel, I'm ex-Biomedical Science student new to programming :)

-I'm currently pursuing a Computer Science degree and I'm trying to improve my OOP and algorithm skills.
+I'm currently pursuing a Computer Science degree

 <!---